 Matthias Kranke is a post-doctoral researcher at the University of Kassel, where he leads a project on the role of international organisations in post-growth and sustainability transitions.
 He is currently also an Honorary Research Fellow at the Centre for the Study of Regionalisation and Globalisation (CSGR), University of Warwick (2020–23).
 His broader interests lie in global economic and, increasingly, environmental governance with a focus on the politics of expertise and inter-organisational relations.
 His publications include articles in the European Journal of International Relations, Global Policy, New Political Economy and the Review of International Political Economy.

-Ruben Kremers is a postdoctoral research fellow in International Political Economy.
+Ruben Kremers is a postdoctoral research fellow in International Political Economy at the University of Mainz.
 His teaching and research focusses on the politics of finance and technology, with a particular focus on the politics of fintech, apps, and artificial intelligence.
 His work engages critical and interdisciplinary methodologies to collect empirical material from unconventional sources, such as industry events, mobile software applications, or social media.